Welcome to the Milling Page

 11:00 – 5:00 Milling of olives to be completed.
 No guests will be allowed to stay on premises during this time.

 5:00 – 6:30 Growers can return to pick-up their olive oil.
 Additional times will be available from Noon to 1:00 pm or 5:00 to 6:00 p.m. on Monday October 12th.

 Zero – 2,000 pounds; 25 cents per pound (minimum charge of $25.00) (use Community Milling Agreement)

 Less then 2,000 pounds there is a minimum one ton fee that will be charged.

 Over 2,000 pounds $450 per ton (2,000 pounds) (Use Custom Milling Agreement)

 Note to growers: Typically olives produce about 10 to 40 gallons of oil per ton of olives or that translates to 50 to 200 pounds of olives to equal a gallon of oil.
 This is not a guarantee of production, but only a industry standard, actual volume will depend on quality & cultivar of olives of harvest being milled.

-We look forward to encourage all of those in our area to utilize the olives on our Tri-Valley to produce extra virgin olive oil.
+We look forward to encourage all of those in our area to utilize the olives in our Tri-Valley to produce extra virgin olive oil.

-To answer any for Community Milling Day please e-mail us at Charles@TheOlivina.com to coordinate a time for delivery and oil pickup.
+To answer any questions regarding Community Milling Day please e-mail us at .Charles@TheOlivina.com.